 - Available on iOS, web, and Chrome extension

-- Flashcard generation (useful for educational podcasts)
+- Flashcard generation (handy for educational podcasts)

 Descript ($24/mo Hobbyist, $33/mo Pro)